nopSolutions/nopCommerce-Docs/en/getting-started/admin-area-overview.md

 This chapter covers the basics of nopCommerce interface.

 Once logged in, you should see the "Administration" hyperlink at the top of your website.
-Or you can simply add /admin/ to the end of your site’s URL to open the admin area.
+Or you can simply add /admin/ to the end of your site's URL to open the admin area.
 For example: www.example.com/admin.

 The first screen that is displayed after logging in the nopCommerce administration area is a Dashboard.